 - Baby H’s outright REFUSAL to nurse.
 The nursing strike we went through at 4 months was brutal, but I’m talking about an almost daily refusal of some nursing sessions.
 I know it takes a while for milk to let down, and yes he has to work hard for little output.
 (I mean, what is 2 oz when he wants 8?)
 But when he turns his head and pushes me away and only takes a bottle that feeding, well, I get a bit upset.
 Pumping isn’t pleasant, and it is worse when I’m home and yet still end up needing to pump.
 Then he’ll gladly drink what I just pumped out of a bottle.

 - Even when he doesn’t refuse, he gets so distracted and unlatches to look around the room, try to climb up the couch, and whatever else he can think of.
 It is frustrating to hold a squirmy baby that makes you spill milk.

 Despite that, I keep going.
 I just can’t see myself stopping just yet.
 Not while I still have some milk to provide.
 Breastfeeding is something I’ve never been able to do before and being able to do this now is absolutely amazing.
 I keep going because this is a special relationship only he and I can have together, and I’m not ready for it to change.

 One thing I will say, because I keep encountering women who are apparently being told otherwise and it fills me with Hulk-like hormonal rage: EVERY.
 SINGLE.
 DROP. of breastmilk that a mother shares with her baby is precious.
 Is worth it.
 Is a gift.
 Is AMAZING.
 Any breastfeeding is beautiful breastfeeding and if you nursed for 10 minutes or 10 years, you’re a breastfeeding mother and I’d like to shake your hand.

-So, despite the challenges and toll this takes on my body, I’m still doing what I can to continue my breastfeeding relationship for as long as I can.
+So, despite the challenges and the toll this takes on my body, I’m still doing what I can to continue my breastfeeding relationship for as long as I can.